Paul the Apostle and women: Epistolary evidence

-According to Karen King, these biblical reports seem to provide credible evidence of women apostles active in the earliest work of spreading the Christian gospel.
+According to Karen King, these biblical reports seem to provide credible evidence of women apostles being active in the earliest work of spreading the Christian gospel.

 In Galatians 3:28, Paul wrote "nor is there male and female," hearkening back to Genesis 1, for all are one in Christ.

 Deaconesses

 According to Thurston, there can be no doubt that in their first institution the deaconesses were intended to discharge those same charitable offices, connected with the temporal well being of their poorer fellow Christians, which were performed for the men by the deacons.
 But in one particular, the instruction and baptism of catechumens, their duties involved service of a more spiritual kind.
-The universal prevalence of baptism by immersion and the anointing of the whole body which preceded it rendered it a matter of propriety that in this ceremony the functions of the deacons should be discharged by women.
+The universal prevalence of baptism by immersion and the anointing of the whole body that preceded it rendered it a matter of propriety that in this ceremony the functions of the deacons should be discharged by women.